dnglab/dnglab/README.md

 Current State
 -------------

-The library is still in its very beginning with very few formats implemented:
+The library is still in its very beginning with only a few formats implemented:
   * Minolta MRW
-  * Most of Sony ARW (all modern cameras including uncompressed files)
+  * Sony ARW

 Usage
 -----